xv/xrails-login-ui/README.md

 2. If not running the IDE as administrator, drag and drop the .dll on the newly created tab and the controls will be listed.
 Otherwise,
    1. Right-click on the new tab and select `Choose Items...`
    2. Press `Browse...` and navigate to the .dll file.
    3. Press `OK` to confirm.
-The custom controls show now be listed.
+The custom controls should now be listed.

-This process does not reference XRrails to your project.
-Once any of its control is placed on a form, it will be automatically referenced.
+Once any of the controls is placed on a form, the library should be automatically referenced.

 ## Hacky
 Ok, look.
 If you saw the screenshot above closely, you have probably noticed the alien window frame.
-That right -- it is a custom as well.
+That right, it is a custom control as well.
 But how?

 There are two controls that make up the custom window frame: `XRails_Container` and `XRails_ControlBox`.
 The Container control, once placed, will override the form's `FormBorderStyle` property by setting it to None.
 That alone is not sufficient.
 The ControlBox control is also needed here.
-It is basically the Minimize, Maximize, and Close buttons.
-Once placed, it will automatically adjust location.
+It basically acts as the Minimize, Maximize, and Close buttons.
+Once placed, it will automatically re-adjust location when the project is built or debugged.

 Any drawbacks?
 Absolutely.
 Natively speaking, when you set `FormBorderStyle = FormBorderStyle.None;`, Windows will disable many things, and that includes: ability to resize form, drop shadow, and DWM form animations.